 Before planning your future with dental implants and a restored smile, you first need to confirm whether they are the right treatment type.
 Single Tooth dental implants are designed to replace a tooth that has been lost or requires excavation.
 However, a tooth that was lost years ago may not be suited to this solution as the jawbone may have changed shape in light of the root removal.

-While modern dental implants are a little less invasive than they were in previous generations, they continue to take their toll on the jaw and gums.
-Therefore, it’s imperative that all patients are committed to healthy habits throughout the treatment timeline.
+While modern dental implants are less invasive than they were in previous generations, they continue to take their toll on the jaw and gums.
+Therefore, it’s imperative that all patients are committed to healthy habits throughout the treatment period.
 Chemicals from smoking will cause major complications, which is why quitting is essential.
-Similarly, a solid oral hygiene routine will need to be followed.
+Similarly, the patient should follow a solid oral hygiene routine.

-Proposed patients that have previously used bisphosphonate medications may also need to look at alternatives as these medications can change the way that the jaw naturally heals.
-All of these issues and more can be discussed with the Dental Partners of Boston team, but appreciating them before an initial consultation is still vital.
+Proposed patients who take or have taken certain medications such as bisphosphonate medications may need to look at alternatives as these medications can change the way that the jaw naturally heals.
+The periodontist at Dental Partners of Boston discusses all of these issues and more with the dental team.
+However, appreciating them before an initial consultation is still vital.